kulas115/smart_logs_parser/README.md

 `make` command will build a Docker image, start the container, and run `rspec` inside.
 It will print results and test coverage.
 The project uses unit and integration tests that offer 100% test coverage (measured by SimpleCov).

+## CI

+This project is using `CircleCI` to perform several checks on the committed code.
+We run:
+* `bundle audit` - to find gem's vulnerabilities
+* `rubocop` - to find code style violations
+* `trivy` - to scan the base image for vulnerabilities

+Test results are sent to `CodeClimate` for further analysis of maintainability and test coverage.